December 17

 The Death Decree

-Being a Christian in Rome of that era was dangerous.
-Defaulters of thisdecree were killed in many horrible ways.
-Many were burned, some otherswere thrown to the wilds.
+Being a Christian in Rome during that era was dangerous.
+Defaulters under this decree were killed in many horrible ways.
+Many were burned; some were thrown into the wild.

-The only way to avoid execution was by denouncing the Christian faithand participating in the pagan traditions.
+The only way to avoid execution was by denouncing the Christian faith and participating in pagan traditions.

-This edict spread throughout Rome and its territories, and every officerof the Roman Empire is Expected to cooperate in carrying out theseproscriptions.
+This edict spread throughout Rome and its territories, and every officer of the Roman Empire was expected to cooperate in carrying out these prohibitions.

 Drowned for His Faith

-It was the year 304; Florian was drowned at the Enns River with a rocktied around his neck.
-His body was later recovered by the Christians andwas appropriately buried at an Augustinian monastery near Lorch.
+It was the year 304; Florian was drowned at the Enns River with a rock tied around his neck.
+His body was later recovered by the Christians and appropriately buried at an Augustinian monastery near Lorch.

 5 Interesting Facts About St. Florian

-1. In his country Austria, a town Sankt Florian was named after the
+1. In his country, Austria, a town named Sankt Florian was named after the

 saint.

-2. Do you know how he is the Patron Saint of Poland?
+2. Do you know that he is the patron saint of Poland?
 In 1184, Pope

 Lucius 111 consented to Prince Casimir’s request for the relics of

-St. Florian to be sent to Krakow, Poland.
+St. Florian is to be sent to Krakow, Poland.

-3. A different kind of soldier, loyalty to his profession, couldn’t
+3. A different kind of soldier, loyal to his profession, couldn’t

 hinder his faith, not even in the face of death.

-4. Do you know May 4, his Feast Day, coincides with International Fire
+4. Do you know May 4, his feast day, coincides with International Fire Day?

 Fighters Day?
-Remember, he is the patron of firefighters.
+Remember, he is the patron saint of firefighters.

 5. Guess the fire code used in radio communications as a call sign for

-fire stations and fire trucks in Austria & Germany?
+fire stations and fire trucks in Austria and Germany?
 Yes, you

 Please Note: